1) The Effect of Central Bank Liquidity Injections on Bank Credit Supply

 Paper · BibTeX

 EFA 2016, OxFIT 2016, Barcelona Summer Forum 2015

 Eleventh Klaus Liebscher Award, 2015

 Ieke van den Burg Prize for Research on Systemic Risk, Shortlisted, 2016

 Abstract: I develop a model where the sovereign debt capacity depends on the capitalization of domestic banks.
 Low-capital banks optimally tilt their government bond portfolio toward domestic securities, linking their destiny to that of the sovereign.
 If the sovereign risk is sufficiently high, low-capital banks reduce private lending to further increase their holdings of domestic government bonds, lowering sovereign yields and supporting the home sovereign debt capacity.
 The model rationalizes, in the context of the eurozone periphery, the increase in domestic government bond holdings, the reduction of bank credit supply, and the prolonged fragility of the financial sector.

 4) The Anatomy of the Transmission of Macroprudential Policies: Evidence from Ireland

 Abstract: We provide a comprehensive analysis of the transmission of macroprudential policies aimed at limiting bank risk-taking in residential real estate.
-Combining supervisory loan- and security-level data, we examine the effect of loan-to-income and loan-to-value limits on residential mortgages issued by Irish banks after February 2015 on household access to credit and bank risk-taking.
-We find that, in response to the macroprudential policy, banks increase their risk-taking in both corporate credit and holdings of securities and reduce the rate charged to high-income households who lever up buying expensive properties.
+Combining supervisory loan- and security-level data, we examine the effect of loan-to-income and loan-to-value limits on residential mortgages issued by Irish banks after February 2015 on household access to credit, bank risk-taking, and real estate prices.
+We find that, in response to the macroprudential policy, low income households borrow less and banks reduce the rate charged to high income households who lever up taking out larger loans.
+The resulting credit reallocation is effective in slowing down the ongoing house price appreciation and causes banks to increase their risk-taking in both corporate credit and holdings of securities.